VoltLang/Website/doc/ideas.md

 assert (minusOne == -1);
 assert (uintMax == uint.max);

-// Without recast
+// Without recast:
 long uintMax2 = cast(long)cast(uint)foo;
 ```

-This opens up a bit of a rabbit hole, certain casts should only be recasts and not semantic casts: pointers to and from integers; signed to and from unsigned.
-Should we error on these and require the use of recast? (hint yes)
+This opens up a bit of a rabbit hole, certain casts should only be recasts and not semantic casts: to and from pointers and integers; to and from signed and unsigned.
+Should we error on these and require the use of recast? (hint: yes)